 - Now you should have all straight edges, and can fold your fitted sheet into a rectangle, then a square.

 Now that you know you shouldn’t be sleeping on those same sheets all year, you might be in the market for a new set.
 Here are a few of our favorites from Brooklinen that will set you up with everything you need for cleaner, healthier sleep:

 Brooklinen’s Core Sheet Sets include, well, the core of what you need in a good sheet set: a flat sheet, fitted sheet, and 2 pillowcases in the color of your choice.
-We love the Linen Core Sheet Set – stonewashed for added comfort and a cozy, lived-in feel – and the Luxe Core Sheet Set, which boasts a 480 thread count and a heavenly soft sateen weave.
+We love the brand’s new menswear inspired patterns like the Graphite Grid and Oxford stirpe, along with the Luxe Core Sheet Set, which boasts a 480 thread count and a heavenly soft sateen weave.